Greeks in Zimbabwe: Present situation

 Since 2000, a growing number of Greek Zimbabweans sought Greek passports, in the wake of the country's economic crisis.
 Most have done so in order to gain easy access to the EU and many have joined the Zimbabwean diaspora in the United Kingdom.
 As such, the community has begun to stagnate with many young people choosing to migrate.
 Greek citizenship is acquired by birth by all persons born in Greece, and all persons born with at least one parent who is a registered Greek citizen.
 Any person who is ethnically Greek born outside Greece may become a Greek citizen through naturalization, providing they can prove a parent or grandparent was born as a national of Greece.

 The local Greek community and Greece itself are active in the field of humanitarian assistance to Zimbabwe.
-Apart from a few landowners and businesspeople the majority of Greeks in the country are occupied in trade and other activities that contribute considerably to the country's economy.
+Apart from a few landowners and businesspeople the majority of Greeks in the country are occupied in trade and other activities that contribute to the country's economy.
 There are Greek communities in various cities in the country, including Bulawayo, Mutare, Gweru and Harare where the local community has been operating a Greek school since 1954.
-The Archbishopric of Zimbabwe and Southern Africa is under the jurisdiction of the Greek Orthodox Patriarchate of Alexandria.